Do you have a comprehensive workplace harassment prevention program in place?

 - Blog Post: How Do I Know If My Policy Management System Is Working?
 Five questions to help you determine whether employees are reading, understanding and changing behavior related to your policies—including your workplace harassment-related policies.

-If your organization is struggling with systemic workplace harassment or other organizational culture issues, contact a NAVEX Global solutions expert.
-They’ll help you consider what steps you can take to address your most pressing E&C issues and help you get your organization back on the right track.
+If your organization is struggling with systemic workplace harassment or other organizational culture issues, reach out to us.
+We’ll help you consider what steps you can take to address your most pressing E&C issues and help you get your organization back on the right track.